 If I do not make it in time because of the speed of birth, I am still on my way, and will still spend 2 hours with you and your family.
-I will offer a second additional and optional prenatal within 2 weeks of your birth at no cost to you.
+I will offer a second additional and optional prenatal within 2 weeks of your birth at no cost to you, or a Newborn lifestyle photo shoot.
 There is no refund.

 If I do not make it because of my error and there is significant notice and contact leading up to your birthing, I will refund the second portion of your prenatal.
 This event has not happened, this clause is here to protect you in the event I fail to provide services.

 I already have a support person...